RajarshiBose19/Data-Analytics-SmartInternz-Project-20BCE2574/README.md

 # Data Analytics SmartInternz Project - A Comprehensive Analysis Of The IT Sector Salaries And Roles
-All files related to data analytics project by Rajarshi Bose - 20BCE2574
+All files related to data analytics project by Team 95 and Rajarshi Bose - 20BCE2574